kevinyma/p_v2/_projects/HTC.md

 ### FUNFIT

-This fitness app was largely narrative based - I contributed mostly animation and avatar design.
+This fitness app was large-part narrative based - I adnimated and designed the characters and the environments.

+The story is about monsters who tour the earth.
+Walking certain distances will bring up landmarks that are in the area.

 ![Alt](/img/htc/monsters.jpg)